library-data-platform/ldp/ADMIN_GUIDE.md

 version of the 1.3 release will be 1.3.0.
 Any subsequent versions with the same release number, for example, 1.3.1 or 1.3.2, will generally contain no new features but only bug fixes.
-(This practice will be less strictly observed in pre-releases, i.e. prior to 1.0, due to the need for user feedback.)
+(This practice will be less strictly observed in pre-releases, i.e. prior to 1.0.)

-Stable versions of LDP are available from the [releases page](https://github.com/folio-org/ldp/releases) and via `-release` branches described below.
+Stable versions of LDP are available from the [releases page](https://github.com/folio-org/ldp/releases) and via the `-release` branches described below.

 Within the [source code repository](https://github.com/folio-org/ldp) there are two main branches: